CSB5/OncoIMPACT/README.md

 __Config file__
 You will need to create a config file for your specific project.
-The config file needs to contain the following parameters (you may refer to the sample config file provided with the scripts under <Scripts Directory/sampleConfig.cfg).
+The config file needs to contain the following parameters (you may refer to the sample config file provided with the scripts under <Scripts Directory/sampleConfig.cfg>).

--outDir=<Full path to destination folder.
-Two sub-folders will be created in this directory: INCOMPLETE_SAMPLES (for incomplete samples) and COMPLETE_SAMPLES (for complete samples)>
+	-outDir: Full path to destination folder.
+Two sub-folders will be created in this directory: INCOMPLETE_SAMPLES (for incomplete samples) and COMPLETE_SAMPLES (for complete samples)

--scriptDir=<Full path to folder where oncoIMPACT is installed>
+    -scriptDir: Full path to folder where oncoIMPACT is installed

--numThreads=<Number of threads to use>
+    -numThreads: Number of threads to use

--cnv=<Full path to cnv data matrix>
+    -cnv: Full path to cnv data matrix

--exp=<Full path to expression data matrix>
+    -exp: Full path to expression data matrix

--snp=<Full path to snp data matrix>
+    -snp: Full path to snp data matrix

-When you are ready to run the oncoIMPACT pipeline, simply enter the following command
-	oncoIMPACT.pl <path to config file>
+When you are ready to run the oncoIMPACT pipeline, simply enter the following command oncoIMPACT.pl <path to config file> <fraction of samples used during parameters estimation>